 All students must obtain a student visa prior to departure.
 Student passports must be valid for six months after the program end date.
 Order or renew passports now because they take a minimum of six weeks to process and the student visa takes an additional four to six weeks.
-Contact the Program Coordinator for more information.
+Contact KU Study Abroad for more information.

 Get to know Salamanca’s plazas, churches, university, night life, restaurants, and much more in the Salamanca-Ciudad del Español video.